nireitdev/go-network-distributed-scanner/README.md

 # go-network-distributed-scanner

-A simple network scanner showing open ports, like Nmap but in Go , multi-threading and distributed.
+A simple network scanner showing open ports, like Nmap but in Go, multi-threading and distributed.

+It's possible to specify a domain, subdomains, IPv4 addresses, or even networks/IP mask pairs.

-Redis it is used as centralized informtacion and mesagge passing.
+Redis is used as a centralized information and message passing system.

+Only scan the first 1024 ports TCP.
+UDP scan is implemented but not enabled due to many false positives.

 For educational purposes only.

-Only scan first 1024 ports TCP.
-UDP scan is implemented, but not enabled due many false positives.

 WIP!
 A lot of refactoring is needed.